Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Distributed Implementation for Dual ERM

 To summarize, our choice for $B_t$ in distributed environments can be represented by the following formulation.

-The values of $a_1^t$ and $a_2^t$ depend on the problem structures and the applications.
-In most cases, we set $a_2^t$ to be 0, especially when it is known that either $\bxi^*(-\AL)$ is strongly convex, or $\tilde{H}_{\AL_t}$ is positive definite.
-For $a_1^t$, practical results \citep{DP11a,TY13b} suggest that $a_1^t \in [1,K]$ leads to fast empirical convergence, while we prefer $a_1^t \equiv 1$ as it is a closer approximation to the Hessian matrix.
-A worth noticing special case is when $a_1^t = 0$, our framework reduces to the proximal gradient method.
+The values of $a_1^t$ and $a_2^t$ depend on the problem structure and the applications.
+In most cases, we set $a_2^t = 0$, especially when it is known that either $\bxi^*(-\AL)$ is strongly convex, or $\tilde{H}_{\AL_t}$ is positive definite.
+For $a_1^t$, practical results \citep{DP11a,TY13b} suggest that $a_1^t \in [1,K]$ leads to good empirical performance, while we prefer $a_1^t \equiv 1$ as it is a closer approximation to the Hessian.

 In solving \eqref{eq:quadratic} with our choice \eqref{eq:Ht} and $a_1^t \neq 0$, each machine needs the information of $X\AL^t$ to calculate both $(B_t)_{\tilde J_k,\tilde J_k}$ and